 Of course, the more invoices you send, the more time you can potentially save.
 In my same Twitter poll, 14% of respondents said they send 51 – 100 invoices per month.
 Small businesses that send 100 invoices per month could save almost 3.5 hours by automating their invoices.

 Time Savings v Manual Tracking: ~1 week per year

 A handful of clients pay me by the hour rather than a fixed fee.
 For those clients, I track my time using my cloud accounting software and that time is easily pulled into my invoice at the end of each month.

 I didn’t start working with these clients until after I set up my cloud accounting software, but I ran a test to see how much time I save by tracking my time in the software versus manual tracking of my time and entering it into the template.

 In my Twitter poll, respondents were evenly split.
-Half make zero to 20 time entries per month and half make more than 100 entries per month.
+Half make zero to 20-time entries per month and a half make more than 100 entries per month.
 If a business owner enters around 100 tasks per month, that’s over half an hour per month saved by automating tracking and billing for their time.